Jim-BITracks/eltsnap_runtime/content/readme.md

 See: [Liability disclaimer](liability_disclaimer.md) for details

+## Prerequisites:
+- Windows 10 or Windows Server 2016 (or later)
+- SQL Server 2019 (or later) Express, Standard, or Enterprise Edition
+- PowerShell Core 7.0 (or later)
+- Azure Data Studio (recommended)

 ## Update User PATH Variable

 Open the [Runtime Setup](runtime_setup.ipynb) (PowerShell) Notebook to append to the user PATH environment variable.
 This will allow you to launch the "eltSnap runtime" from _any_ folder on this machine.